-Itinerant Counseling
+Itinerant Counseling - CoSer 352

-► Itinerant - Exceptional Education Teacher
+Itinerant - Exceptional Education Teacher - 352.010

 An itinerant Special Education Teacher provides direct or consultation services to school age students with disabilities.
-Services for students are purchased on an FTE basis not to exceed .6 FTE, to serve district students.
-Locations for these services could include but are not limited to: the student's home, hospital, neutral site, or in district operated special education programs.
+Services for students are purchased on a FTE basis not to exceed .6 FTE, to serve district students.
+Locations for these services could include but are not limited to: the student's home, hospital, neutral site or in district operated special education programs.

-► Itinerant - Counseling
+Itinerant - Counseling - 352.040

-An itinerant pupil personnel specialist provides direct, consultation, or evaluation services for students with disabilities to help them cope with social, emotional, behavioral and/or learning difficulties that interfere with their educational progress.
-Services are purchased on an FTE basis not to exceed .6 FTE, to serve district students.
+An itinerant pupil personnel specialist provides direct, consultation or evaluation services for students with disabilities to help them cope with social, emotional, behavioral and/or learning difficulties that interfere with their educational progress.
+Services are purchased on a FTE basis not to exceed .6 FTE, to serve district students.

-► Itinerant - Skilled Nursing
+Itinerant - Skilled Nursing - 352.050

 A professional registered nurse provides skilled nursing services to medically fragile students with complex health care needs within a school setting as prescribed by the student's IEP.
-Services for students are purchased on an FTE basis not to exceed .6 FTE, to serve district students.
+Services for students are purchased on a FTE basis not to exceed .6 FTE, to serve district students.